cncf/glossary/content/en/automation.md

 ***Automation is a term for technology applications where human input is minimized.***
+When any process is set-up in a way which requires less human intervention or zero intervention is known as automation.
 TYPES OF AUTOMATION SYSTEMS

 * 1. **FIXED AUTOMATION**